 Buying a diamond with fluorescence is something which is fully. based on individual preference The main thing you would need to ensure while buying such a stone, is that it does not exhibit a haze in more than a couple of different lightings, because you do not want to end up paying thousands of dollars for something like that.
 However, if you are okay with the looks of the thing, you just might be able to negotiate and bring down the price substantially.

-There are very many other factors than fluorescence which influence the appearance of the diamond, including the way in which the stone is cut, as well as the lighting conditions intend to place it under.
+There are many other factors than fluorescence which influences the appearance of the diamond, including the way in which the stone is cut, as well as the lighting conditions intend to place it under.
 Regarding the latter, you could, for example, limit openly wearing the stone to just the evenings, in which case fluorescence is something you would rarely have to deal with.
+As per the opinion of experts, a cushion cut diamond offers great fluorescence when compared to other diamond cuts.

 Myths about Fluorescence